heiglandreas/authLdap/readme.txt

 Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 2.1.1 =
+* Add escaping filter-values.
+That should help filtering for groups where the DN might contain braces or spaces

 = 2.1.0 =
 * Add search-base for groups.
 This might come in handy for multisite-instances